flxst/gpt-sw3-tokenizer/docs/docs/sampling.md

 Often times, especially in the case of very large datasets, one only wants to use a certain fraction of the original data for the tokenizer training and evaluation.
-Moreover, the sampled training and evaluation data should be disjunct.
+Moreover, the sampled training and evaluation data should be disjoint.
 Finally, the data is sometimes weighted for tokenizer (and model) training, see e.g. [GPT-3](https://arxiv.org/abs/2005.14165) or [GPT-SW3](https://arxiv.org/abs/2305.12987).